z-tasker/avail/README.md

 avail MakeTagline main.go
 ```

-5. `MakeLogo`: Generates a set of candidate logos for the project
+5. `MakeLogo`: Generates a set of candidate logos for the project, you guessed it, the logo in this readme was generated with:

 ```
-avail MakeLogo main.go --OutputDir logos
+avail MakeLogo --OutputDir logos main.go
 ```

 Note: Replace `main.go` with the path to your project's source files.

 ## Customization

-You can customize the prompts and style guides for each command by modifying the `config` package.
-Further customization can be done by extending or modifying the `ai/completion` and `ai/image` packages.
+You can customize the prompts and style guides for each command by modifying the `avail.toml` config file.